Cataract Eye Surgery in Johannesburg, South Africa

 Schedule an Appointment Today

 Patients who have not been diagnosed with cataracts can consider Dr. Guglielmetti’s Johannesburg LASIK procedures for vision enhancement.
 He also treats glaucoma, which, if allowed to progress, can lead to permanent vision loss.
-To learn more about all of your vision correction options or to schedule a cataract surgery consultation in Johannesburg, South Africa, contact Dr. Guglielmetti today at 011-214-9075.
+To learn more about all of your vision correction options or to schedule a consultation in Johannesburg, South Africa, contact Dr. Guglielmetti today at 011-214-9075.